DogFingerStudios/yanorra-wiki/Wiki/Hav.md

 ### Terrain

 The southern border of Hav is characterized by a large mountain range called the Iron Peaks, which separates it from the southern Sounorra.
 The coastal regions feature a mix of cold sandy beaches, rocky shores, and cliffs.
-Inland features dense foress, with some fertile valleys where Hav grows most of its food.
+Inland features dense forest, with some fertile valleys where Hav grows most of its food.

 ### Key Regions